 - 9.1.
-A student may, for valid reasons (medically unfit / unexpected family situations), be granted permission to withdraw (after registering for the examinations) from appearing for any course or courses in the End Semester Examination of a particular semester.
+A student may, for valid reasons (medically unfit / unexpected family situations/Sports person representing Tamilnadu / India with prior permission for participation from Principal / CoE / DOA), be granted permission to withdraw (after registering for the examinations) from appearing for any course or courses in the End Semester Examination of a particular semester.
 The student may withdraw by following the due process of the CoE's office before the commencement of examination.
 This facility can be availed only once during the entire duration of the degree programme. - 9.2.
 Withdrawal from ESE will be valid only if the student is, otherwise, eligible to write the examination and the application for withdrawal is made to the CoE, prior to the examination in the course or courses concerned.
 The application for withdrawal should be recommended by the Head of the Department concerned and approved by the Head of the Institution.